-As a trusted partner of 600+ financial institutions, the FIS® Balance Sheet Manager (formerly Ambit Focus) is already actively used by Treasury, Finance and Risk departments around the globe.
+As a trusted partner of 600+ financial institutions, the FIS Balance Sheet Manager is already actively used by treasury, finance and risk departments around the globe.

 The IRRBB/CSRBB assessment under the new definition and scope requires banks to have resilient, flexible and reliable assessment capabilities in place to evaluate the potential stress impact in different scenarios.